SantoshAnimesh/SantoshAnimesh/README.md

 🔎 I’m actively looking to collaborate on **Open source Project**

 💬 Ask me about **Frontend Development, Problem Solving and  MERN Full Stack Development**

 💗 Love to talk about **Research and Innovation!**

-## 💪 Passionate about Competitive Coding

-- Solved 150+ DSA Problems at **LeetCode** using Javascript.
-- 4 Star in Problem solving at **HackerRank**

-## 🏆 Achievement

-- **Winner of Mr consistent - Jan 2023**: Won this award at classplus for Lead Conversion Rate
-- **Winner of Rockstar Rookie - Sep 2023**: Won this award at classplus for fastest delevery
-- **Winner of Ace member - March 2024**: Winner Of ace team member award

-📫 Feel free to reach out if you have any opportunity that fits my background: **santoshanimesh76.sk@gmail.com**

 ## 🔰 Let's Connect: